YingchuLo/Top-10-Interview-Question-Machine-Learning-/README.md

 - Dimensionality Reduction: project the data into a lower dimensional space

 Dimension Curse: When the dimensionality increases, the volume of the space increases so fast that the available data become sparse.
 How to prevent?
-Principal Component
+Principal Component Analysis (PCA)